Caelus

-Caelus or Coelus (/ˈsiːləs/; SEE-ləs) was a primordial god of the sky in Roman mythology and theology, iconography, and literature (compare caelum 'sky', 'heaven', whence English celestial).
+Caelus or Coelus (/ˈsiːləs/ SEE-ləs, /la-x-classic/ or /la-x-classic/) was a primordial god of the sky in Roman mythology and theology, iconography, and literature (compare caelum 'sky', 'heaven', whence English celestial).
 The deity's name usually appears in masculine grammatical form when he is conceived of as a male generative force.

 Identity

 The name of Caelus indicates that he was the Roman counterpart of the Greek god Uranus (Οὐρανός, Ouranos), who was of major importance in the theogonies of the Greeks, and the Jewish god Yahweh.
 Varro couples him with Terra (Earth) as pater et mater (father and mother), and says that they are "great deities" (dei magni) in the theology of the mysteries at Samothrace.
 Although Caelus is not known to have had a cult at Rome, not all scholars consider him a Greek import given a Latin name; he has been associated with Summanus, the god of nocturnal thunder, as "purely Roman."